Rotax Max Challenge

-The Rotax Max Challenge Grand Finals (RMC) is a kart racing series owned and organized worldwide by BRP-Powertrain and its distributors, approved and in compliance with CIK-FIA.
+The Rotax Max Challenge Grand Finals (RMC) is a kart racing series owned and organized worldwide by BRP-Rotax and its distributors, approved and in compliance with CIK-FIA.
 Competition takes place on a club, national and international level which culminates in the Grand Finals once a year.

 Concept

 The RMC follows a "one-make-engine" formula: only Rotax Max kart engines are allowed.
 The success in the competition is mainly up to the skills of the driver and that driver's experience in the set up of the engine and the chassis.

 Three race classes are recognized for international competition:

 Competition at the national level can include additional classes at the discretion of each national RMC.
 For example, the US RMC includes the following classes:

 Authorised distributors of Rotax kart products offer their customers a national RMC programme according to the “Rotax Sporting and Technical Regulations” defined by BRP-Rotax.
 This results in a fair competition between kart racers that share the same interests.